-If you are into geek and nerd culture, you will surely enjoy this podcast.
+If you are into geek and nerd culture, you will surely enjoy Pop Culture Philosophers.
 In each episode, the hosts chat about pop culture.
 Some of the most recent topics include video games, horror movies, aliens, and sci-fi.

 The podcast is hosted by John “Hammertime” Holshoe and Rockin’ Robbie Billups, and helps you understand how and why pop culture impacts people.